Yoga For Seniors:

 Seniors who practice yoga daily will enjoy a higher quality of life (according to some studies), increased flexibility and are less prone to injuries.
 Despite complicated depictions of the exercises, when doing yoga for seniors, adaptations can be made.
 The modifications made, allow this population to use yoga even if suffering from certain physical ailments.

 Checking with a medical professional before trying to exercise regimens is vital!

-benefits afforded by yoga.
-The core of yoga will always be just that, but modifications can be made to suit the practitioners needs, and the older population is no different.
+The core of yoga will always be just that.
+However, modifications can be made to suit the practitioners needs, whatever they may be.

-Adapting yoga into elderly living has shown to improve their quality life by factors such as improving sleep quality.
-In fact "research has indicated positive effects of yoga in several health related outcomes”, and may be particularly suitable for older adults according to literature from a study protocol on the effects of yoga on well-being and healthy ageing.
+Adapting yoga into elderly living has shown to improve their quality life.
+For example, improving factors such as sleep quality.
+In fact, “research has indicated positive effects of yoga in several health related outcomes”, and may be particularly suitable for older adults.
+This, according to literature from a study protocol on the effects of yoga on well-being and healthy ageing.

-According to an article on The Washington Post, states that a “Yoga in America Study" concluded that 17% of yogi’s are in their 50’s and 21% are 60 and older.
+The Washington Post highlights a “Yoga in America Study”.
+The study concluded that 17% of yogi’s are in their 50’s, and 21% are 60 and older.
 This may be due to the growing body of research evidence that suggests yoga has positive effects on the aging process.

 AARP published an article discussing a multitude of reasons to practice yoga specifically in your 50’s, 60’s and 70’s, and how it may benefit the practitioner.
-These reasons included anything from helping with stress and hypertension to strengthening bones, and even protecting your joints.
+For example, helping with stress and hypertension, all the way to strengthening bones, even protecting your joints.

-In the post that follows, we’d like to discuss various forms of yoga that may be guided or modified more toward the older populations.
+In the post that follows, we’d like to discuss various forms of yoga that may be guided or modified, for an aging population.